 A low, clustered perennial, with basal leaves with three, coarsely toothed leaflets.
 Common in higher elevation subalpine areas such as the Sunrise area.

-Also known as Alpine Gold Daisy, this tiny flower is common on the rocky slopes of the mountain between 7,000-8,500 feet (2,133-2,590 meters).
+Also known as alpine gold daisy, this tiny flower is common on the rocky slopes of the mountain between 7,000-8,500 feet (2,133-2,590 m).
 It has a compact bunch of basal leaves and a short stem with a single flower, reaching about 6 inches (15 cm) tall.
 The flower is woolly, with a disk of yellow petals.